isaacnmm/pestpolicy-hugo2XX/content/posts/best-hvlp-paint-sprayer-for-latex-paint/index.md

 Earlex HV5500 features a flow control dial and a simple pull trigger that nicely regulates application flow rate and eliminates overspray.
 For further precision, the spray gun is fitted with a push and click system that quickly switches the flow into various patterns at will.

-Pros:
-- Comes in classic attractive design and beautiful color
-- Has relatively large area access hose pipe is 13 feet
-- Integrates a 2-stage turbine and simple pull trigger
-- Comes with 3-pray patterns vertical, horizontal, and circular
-- Its highly portable
-- comes with a comfortable handle
-- Entails self-housing compartment for hosepipe and spray gun
-- Suitable for both latex and acrylic paint application
-- Best when used in small and medium spray project
-- Comes with a metallic paint canister more comfortable to clean

-Cons:
+Pros: - Comes in classic attractive design and beautiful color - Has relatively large area access hose pipe is 13 feet - Integrates a 2-stage turbine and simple pull trigger - Comes with 3-pray patterns vertical, horizontal, and circular - Its highly portable - comes with a comfortable handle - Entails self-housing compartment for hosepipe and spray gun - Suitable for both latex and acrylic paint application - Best when used in small and medium spray project - Comes with a metallic paint canister more comfortable to clean

-- Unsuitable for commercial project
-- Doesnt come with wheels
-- The hose pipe could be longer 13 feet
+Cons: - Unsuitable for commercial project - Doesnt come with wheels - The hose pipe could be longer 13 feet

+> See Also: > Graco Magnum X5 s

 ###  [3.
 NEU MASTER 600 Watt High Power HVLP Paint Sprayer](https://www.amazon.com/dp/B07G2V6X2D/?tag=p-policy-20)